-You can find the most current cost estimate for your program, in easily printable format, on the

-CIE Chile webpage.
+You can find the most current cost estimate for your program, in easily printable format, on the CIE Chile webpage.
 Be sure you are looking at the correct term.
-Remember that the cost estimate includes what you pay to UW-Eau Claire, what you pay to PUCV, and what you pay directly to other vendors.
+Remember that the cost estimate includes what you pay to UW-Eau Claire, what you pay to the host university, and what you pay directly to other vendors.